 Senior Lifestyle locations use exercise and nutrition to help residents thrive.

-“Our specially trained staff offer assistance with pain management, encourage active movement and offer weight-bearing exercise programs,” Morrison says.
+“Our specially trained team members offer assistance with pain management, encourage active movement and offer weight-bearing exercise programs,” Morrison says.
 “Staff is also available 24/7 to meet your needs.”

 Communities offer balance classes, chair yoga, tai chi, walking clubs and water aerobics, all adapted to senior ability levels, to keep residents healthy and strong.

 “We also partner with local therapy providers for physical and occupation orders to assist with weight-bearing regimens that are designed to promote better outcomes,” Morrison says.

 Nutrition also factors into the holistic health plan at Senior Living communities.

 “Meals are prepared by dedicated and specially trained staff,” Morrison says, “and menus are provided by a registered dietitian.”

 Nearly one in six seniors in America faces the threat of hunger or malnourishment, dramatically raising their health risks, according to Medicare Advantage.
 By contrast, 71% of seniors in retirement communities surveyed by the Administration for Community Living say they eat healthier as a result of nutritional programming.

 Residents at Senior Lifestyle communities are served delicious meals each day, combining the joys of dining with the nutrition that experts say residents need to live a healthy life.

 Because older adults are often beset by chronic health conditions such as osteoporosis (according to the CDC, 80% of seniors have at least one condition, and 50% have two or more), they are more at risk of depression.